SteeltoeOSS/Documentation/docs/management/metrics.md

 |---|---|---|
 |id|The ID of the metrics endpoint|`metrics`|
 |enabled|Whether to enable the metrics management endpoint|true|

+The following table
 |ingressIgnorePattern|Regex pattern describing what incoming requests to ignore|See `MetricsOptions`|
 |egressIgnorePattern|Regex pattern describing what outgoing requests to ignore|See `MetricsOptions`|

 **Note**: **Each setting above must be prefixed with `management:endpoints:metrics`**.

+To configure Observers, see [Metrics Observers](/metrics-observers)

 #### Enable HTTP Access